akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/VPN-Connected-No-Internal-Access-DNS-Issue/Readme.md

 ## Scenario

-**User Reported:**
+In this lab, I worked on a simulated support case where a remote user reported:

 > “VPN connects but I can’t access shared drives.”

-When attempting to access internal resources, the user received:

-    Network path not found

-VPN client showed status:

-    Connected

-However, internal shared drives such as:
+Although the VPN client showed as connected, the user was unable to access internal resources such as:

 \\DC01\Finance-Share

-were inaccessible.
+This suggested that the issue was not with the VPN connection itself, but with internal network access.

 ---